-In 2016, Peggy Fulford, a serial con woman, convinced a Slidell doctor they would jointly redevelop the former campus of Holy Cross High School.
-Fulford persuaded the doctor to invest $371,000 while they partnered to purchase the former Lower 9th Ward campus and convert it into an assisted living community for the elderly.
-The property, however, was never even put up for sale.
-When the doctor demanded his money back when he learned Fulford had been arrested on charges involving a former Saints player and longtime NBA star Dennis Rodman.
-The doctor was able to cancel one check for $197,000 before Fulford could cash it, but another $174,000 was already gone.
+In 2016, Peggy Fulford, a financial advisor from New Orleans, convinced a doctor in Slidell they would jointly redevelop the former campus of Holy Cross High School.
+She persuaded the doctor to invest $371,000 while they partnered to purchase the former Lower 9th Ward campus and convert it into an assisted living community for the elderly.
+However, the property was never for sale.
+When the doctor learned that Fulford was actually a serial con artist and had been arrested on charges involving Saints player Ricky Williams and NBA star Dennis Rodman, he demanded his money back.
+The doctor was able to cancel one check he wrote Fulford for $197,000 before she could cash it, but another one for $174,000 was already gone.
 Fulford gave the doctor a check reimbursing him for the missing amount but canceled it before it could be cashed.
-After being arrested in 2018, Fulford was found guilty a year later and sentenced to 3 years in prison.
-The sentence will run concurrently with an almost 10-year federal prison sentence she is now serving for stealing from professional athletes.

 Thank you for reading.
 I appreciate your support.
 Please share the blog with your friends.